lcpp-org/RustBCA/README.md

   * or the MAGIC algorithm.
 * Input files use the [TOML] format, making them both human-readable and easily parsable.
 * The [Rust] code generates user-friendly error messages, which help pinpoint the cause of errors and provide suggested fixes to the user.
-* The simulation results are formatted as unbiquitous `.csv` files and include:
+* The simulation results are formatted as ubiquitous `.csv` files and include:
   * the energies and directions of emitted particles (reflected ions and sputtered atoms),
   * the final positions of implanted ions,
   * and full trajectory tracking for both the incident ions and target atoms.